-Works by Rooney were included in the British Council show Electric Earth: Film and Video from Britain, which toured to eighteen international venues from 2003 to 2006; British Art Show 6, which toured around the UK in 2005-2006; and Running Time: Artist Films in Scotland 1960 to Now, shown at the National Galleries of Scotland in 2009.
-Other projects include solo art exhibitions at Site Gallery, Sheffield, Matt’s Gallery, London and the Liverpool Biennial; a site-specific sound ‘lecture’ in Leeds for Sound and Music and MAAP; and a museum object divination website for University of Cambridge Museums.
-He was the winner of the second Northern Art Prize in 2008, and two of his video installations were purchased for the Arts Council Collection in 2015.
+Rooney has been commissioned by organisations such as Film and Video Umbrella, The Drawing Room or Tate Liverpool, and has undertaken artist residencies at Tate Liverpool; DCA, Dundee; Proyecto Batiscafo, Cuba; and University of Oxford/Victorian College of the Arts, Melbourne.
+Other projects include solo exhibitions at Site Gallery, Sheffield (with Susan Philipsz), Matt’s Gallery, London and the Liverpool Biennial; a site-specific sound ‘lecture’ in Leeds for Sound and Music and MAAP; and a museum object divination website for University of Cambridge Museums.
+He was the winner of the second Northern Art Prize in 2008, and two of his installations were purchased for the Arts Council Collection in 2015.

 His post-punk experimental folk album Futile Exorcise was released in 2017 and was followed by Surface Industries I in 2021, the first of two ambient skewed-pop albums focussing on voice based service industries.
 Both came out on Owd Scrat Records, a current ongoing label project by Rooney and other collaborators in which all of the label artists are fictional personae with often longstanding and interrelated backstories (or semi-fictional backstories in the case of one of the artists, Rooney himself, who is often implicated within his own fictions).